-Assurance: data check process that requires the same methodologies and standards as financial data and must be performed by an accredited auditor.
+- Assurance: a data check process that requires the same methodologies and standards as financial data and must be performed by an accredited auditor.

-Assurance, however, confirms that reports are held to the same standard as financial data, which has stricter standards than non-financial data and must be performed by an accredited third party auditor (such as pWc, LRQA, or Deloitte).
-Reports with assurance will have all calculations, data collection and analysis processes, and data quality checked.
+Assurance, however, confirms that reports are held to the same standard as financial data, which has stricter standards than non-financial data, and must be performed by an accredited third party auditor (such as pWc, LRQA, or Deloitte).
+Reports with assurance will have calculations, data collection, analysis processes, and data quality checked.
 Within assurance, there are two common levels:

-Alignment is the most stringent of the three third party quality checks.
+Alignment is the most stringent of these third party quality checks.
 Alignment requires a specific methodology for the reports, an explanation on why key decisions were made, and ensures all information provided is accurate.

 Why Assurance and Verification Matter

 Third party assurance and verification providers ensure your reports – both financial and non-financial – are of the highest quality and accuracy.
 Think of these reviews as a seal of quality approval: they are the next step in filling the gap between ESG disclosures and investor trust.
 These processes can also improve your benchmarking performance.

-Having your reports are assured or verified can increase your scores with both GRESB and CDP.
-GRESB provides additional points for having your energy, GHG, water, and waste data assured or verified; as of the 2019 Assessment, GRESB assigns the same points for assurance and verification (even though the processes are different).
-For CDP, the verification or assurance of both Scope 1 and Scope 2 emissions is mandatory in order to achieve A-List status.
+Having your reports assured or verified can also increase your GRESB and CDP scores.
+GRESB provides additional points for having your energy, GHG, water, and waste data assured or verified.
+CDP offers a list of approved verification activities that can get you closer to the required review of both Scope 1 and Scope 2 emissions for A-List status.

-The market seems to be flooded with an overabundance of certifications; many of which simply cause clutter without adding value.
+The market seems to be flooded with an overabundance of sustainability-related certifications, many of which simply cause clutter without adding value.
 To cut through the noise, there are growing efforts to develop industry-accepted standards around ESG data quality.
 Though these efforts are ever-evolving, the need is clear: ESG disclosures require accuracy and integrity worthy of your investors.